ebresie/Whats_New_In_Java/readme.md

 What's New in Java
 ===================
-This is a project intended to identify, provide ingormation about, and show examples of new features in java betwern different versions.
+This is a project intended to identify, provide information about, and show examples of changes and new features in java between different versions.

 Credit to others code and refernece will be provided as best as possible.
-All rights belong to those originating the applicable code.
+All rights belong to those originating the applicable code and information.

 It is a work in progress for which I hope to fill in as time permits.